syncfusion-content/javascript-docs/js/DatePicker/Behavior-Settings.md

 Add the following styles to specify the **fields mapping** in **DatePicker** widget.

-> **Note**: Images for this example are available in ‘installed location /Content/images’ and you need to define images in mentioned CSS.
+N> Images for this example are available in ‘installed location /Content/images’ and you need to define images in mentioned CSS.
 Henceforth the images are displayed.